CynthiaMohan/Note-taker/README.md

 # Note-taker

 ## Description
-This is an application that can be used to write and save notes.It uses an Express.js back end and will save and retrieve note data from a JSON file.
+This is an application that can be used to write and save notes.
+It uses an Express.js back end and will save and retrieve note data from a JSON file.

 ## Table of Contents